hlchanad/ha-tokyo-gas/README.md

    ![addon-store](assets/addon-store.png)
 4. Install the addon
-5. By default, the server will be hosted at http://homeassistant.local:8000
+5. By default, the server will be hosted at http://homeassistant.local:8000.
+   But you can also update the port in the Configuration tab.

 ### Custom Component